Killing Is My Business... and Business Is Good! (song)

 "Killing Is My Business... and Business Is Good!" is a song by the American thrash metal band Megadeth.
 It is the second track from their debut studio album of the same name, Killing Is My Business... and Business Is Good!, which was released in 1985 by Combat Records.

-Background

 Music and lyrics

-"Killing Is My Business..." is divided in to two distinct musical sections: a mid-tempo heavy section, and a fast tempoed, thrash section.
-The song alternates between the two during its three minute runtime.
+"Killing Is My Business..." is divided into two distinct musical sections: a mid-tempo heavy section, and a fast tempoed, thrash section.
+The song alternates between the two during its three-minute runtime.
 The song is in the key of C#, and has swing styled drums.
 The vocals are double tracked, with the two tracks having an octave difference in pitch.

-The lyrics for the track were inspired by The Punisher comic book.
+The lyrics for the track were inspired by the Marvel Comics superhero the Punisher.
 Holy Wars...
 The Punishment Due would later continue the story of this song.
-The song tells the story of an assassins who completes a job, and then kills the man who hired him.
+The song tells the story of an assassin who completes a job, and then kills the man who hired him.

-Live

-"Killing Is My Business..." has been performed live 83 times by Megadeth, though it hasn't been played since 1994.
-The song was debuted live on October 24, 1984.